 Strong for Surgery

 Every year, 15 million Americans have some kind of surgery.
-If you're going to have surgery, it's important to learn about the potential risks you might face, and what you can do to prepare so you have the best possible results.
+It's important to learn about and act on things you can do to prepare for surgery, so you have the best possible results.
 You have an important role to play in your recovery.

 Smoking increases the risk for many problems after your operation.
 It can:

 Ask your surgeon about how to quit smoking.
-Quitting will not only reduce these risks, it'll also improve your overall health and even add years to your life.
+Quitting will reduce these risks, improve your overall health and even add years to your life.

 Surgery can cause you to feel anxious, overwhelmed or scared.
 High levels of stress and anxiousness can cause poor surgical outcomes and negatively impact healing, pain and hospital stay.
 Guided imagery, or guided meditation, can increase relaxation and reduce anxiety and stress.
-Carle Health has partnered with Health Journeys to provide guided imagery in the form of recordings you can listen to at any time.
-Recordings are focused on preparing for surgery, easing pain and smoking cessation.
+Carle has partnered with Health Journeys to provide guided imagery recordings you can listen to any time.
+These recordings will help you prepare for surgery, easing pain and smoking cessation.

 Learn about tools and instructions to prepare for your surgery or procedure